XenithRai/XenithRai/README.md

 Welcome to Cube Trainer!
 This program is still in its early development cycle.

+To use this application, download and extract the zip file.
+Then use the CubeTrainer.Application that's not in App Files to lauch the program.

 Right now, the OLL trainer is the only thing that is fully fuctional.
 OLL trainer allows you to select which algs you wish to focus on and shows you the alg to solve it.
 The selected algs will display one at a time in a random order.